atata-framework/atata.io/finding/termfindsettings.md

-Specifies the settings to apply for the concrete finding strategy of control.
+Defines the settings to apply for the specified finding strategy of control.
 Applies to the class (inheritor of UIComponent) and assembly.

-For example, if all `name` attributes in the site are formatted lowercase without the separator, you can apply the folowing attribute for the tests assembly:
+For example, if all `name` attributes in the site are formatted lowercase without the separator, you can apply the following attribute for the tests assembly:

 ```cs
 [assembly: TermFindSettings(FindTermBy.Name, Case = TermCase.LowerMerged)]